Last Updated on September 16, 2024 by teamobn

 Check your chosen location every 30 minutes throughout the day to confirm the hours of its exposure to full sunlight.
 That will require some diligence, but your garden will reward your persistence with ample harvests later on.

 If you live in a hot climate, you may need to shelter your plants during the heat of the afternoon.
-If you live in a cool climate, avoid setting your containers out in the cold all day until the temperature becomes reliably warm.
+If you live in a cool climate, avoid setting your vegetable garden in containers out in the cold all day until the temperature becomes reliably warm.
 Most plants require soil temperatures of at least 15°C.

 You will need containers that will work for the vegetable varieties you want to grow.
 Tall pots are best for deep-rooted plants, shrubs, or small trees.
 Small pots are good for shallow-rooted plants and bulbs.